Background pattern

 However, several reports describe the use of fentanyl during surgical or anesthetic procedures in patients with MAOIs without any interaction.

-Fentanilo Basi con alcohol
+Fentanilo Basi with alcohol

 Alcohol may increase or prolong the respiratory depression of fentanyl.

-It is reported to athletes that this medication contains a component that may establish a positive analytical result in doping control.
+Athletes are informed that this medicine contains a component that may result in a positive doping test.

-Fentanilo Basi contiene sodio
+Fentanilo Basi contains sodium

-3. How Fentanilo Basi is Administered
+3. How Fentanilo Basi is given

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+In case of doubt, consult your doctor again.

-- Fentanilo may be administered as an infusion or injection into a vein or muscle.
+• Fentanyl may be administered as an infusion or injection into a vein or muscle.

 Use in children and adolescents

-In children, the administered dose will always depend on their body weight.
+In children, the dose administered will always depend on their body weight.

-If you have any other questions about the use of this medication, ask your doctor or nurse.
+If you have any further questions on the use of this medicine, ask your doctor or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common(may affect more than 1 in 10 people):

-- Feeling of discomfort (nausea), being sick (vomiting),
+• Feeling sick (nausea), being sick (vomiting),

 Common(may affect up to 1 in 10 people):